-Open to artists with physical, cognitive, visual and/or hearing disabilities.
-Only work executed after the onset of a disability or injury is eligible.
+Open to artists with physical, cognitive, visual and hearing disabilities.
+Only work created after the onset of a disability or injury, as well as created in the last five years, is eligible.
 All works must be for sale.
 Art previously exhibited in Art Ability is not eligible for submission.
-Reproduction prints will not be accepted.
-Works must have been created within the last five years to be considered.
-Please note: acceptance of a work based on electronic images does not guarantee inclusion.
-The jurors reserve the right to final selection for exhibition when viewing actual work.
-We will decline exhibiting work that arrives damaged.
+Original work only; reproduction prints will not be accepted.

-- Size – No dimension should be less than 13” or more than 48” framed.
-Each piece is not to exceed 25lbs in weight.
+- Size – No dimension should be less than 13” or more than 48” including the frame.
+Each piece is not to exceed 25 lbs. in weight.